Douglas Warden

 Assistant Dean of Medical Education Medical Education

-Dr. Warden is the Assistant Dean of Medical and Interprofessional Education at the University of Incarnate Word School of Osteopathic Medicine.
-He is a native Texan, born and raised in central Texas before earning a Bachelor of Arts in Biology from Baylor University.
-He earned his MD degree from Texas A&M University College of Medicine - Scott and White Hospital followed by a year of research at the Oklahoma Medical Research Foundation.
-His research primarily focused on exploring the autoimmune nature of thrombotic thrombocytopenic purpura.
-During this time Dr. Warden developed skills in research database development which sparked a career-long interest in information management.
+Dr. Warden is the Associate Dean of Medical Education at the University of the Incarnate Word School of Osteopathic Medicine (UIWSOM).
+A native of Central Texas, he earned his Bachelor of Arts in Biology from Baylor University and his MD from the Texas A&M University College of Medicine – Scott and White Hospital.
+He then completed a year of research at the Oklahoma Medical Research Foundation, where he focused on the autoimmune mechanisms of thrombotic thrombocytopenic purpura (TTP).
+This experience also sparked a lasting interest in research database development and information management.

-Following residency training in Anatomic and Clinical Pathology at the University of Oklahoma, where he served as Co-Chief Resident, Dr. Warden completed fellowship training in hematopathology at Cleveland Clinic.
-Special interests included identifying novel markers for the microscopic differentiation of low grade B-cell neoplasms in the bone marrow.
+Dr. Warden completed his residency in Anatomic and Clinical Pathology at the University of Oklahoma, serving as Co-Chief Resident, followed by a fellowship in Hematopathology at the Cleveland Clinic.
+His academic interests included identifying novel diagnostic markers for differentiating low-grade B-cell neoplasms in the bone marrow.

-Dr. Warden spent five years as a hospital-based group-practice pathologist in San Antonio, where he served as Chief of Pathology and Laboratory Services at St Luke's Baptist Hospital and director of the Laboratory Hematology and Coagulation service for the Baptist Health System.
+Before joining UIWSOM, Dr. Warden practiced for five years as a hospital-based pathologist in San Antonio, where he served as Chief of Pathology and Laboratory Services at St. Luke's Baptist Hospital and directed the Laboratory Hematology and Coagulation services for the Baptist Health System.

 • M.D., Texas A&M University College of Medicine